sfexova/expression-atlas-curation-guide/best_practice_rules.md

 | phorbol 13-acetate 12-myristate | 10 | millimolar |

 If we have multiple compounds as a single factor, we can combine them into a single value under "compound" (and include the respective dose), for example `bovine serum albumin; 0.06 millimolar and sodium hydroxide; 0.4 millimolar`.
-The same applies for two doses of the same compound:  methotrexate; first dose 120 milligram per kilogram; second dose 60 milligram per kilogram
+The same applies for two doses of the same compound:  methotrexate; first dose 120 milligram per kilogram; second dose 60 milligram per kilogram.
+Leave the dose factor blank in such a case.

 #### Normal and tumour samples